vdaas/vald/docs/contributing/unit-test-guideline.md

 And we apply the table-driven test for running unit tests.
 For example, when we create the unit test of `func getMeta(...[]int)`, the test code will be more complex than other functions' test which don't use variadic argument as the input if we create the test for all input patterns.
-Considering those, finally, we define the basic unit case which is a little diffrent from [the basic test case](#Basic).
+Considering those, we define the basic unit case which is a little diffrent from [the basic test case](#Basic).

 This change is very clear and you can apply it easily.
 Our basic test case depends on the type of 2 variadic argument.

     1. When input is `...interface{}`
         - we have to all test cases with value which satisfies `...interface{}` as same as [basic test case](#Basic).
 For example, `val = 1`, `val = "input"`, `val = []float64{2020.12}` and so on.
     1. When input is not `...interface{}` but `...[]int`, `...[]string` or etc
         - we have to create only slice pattern test cases, which is the same as not create test cases with a single vale.
         - we should test with boundary cases, for example, we should test with `val = []int{math.MaxInt64()}` when the input value is `...[]int`.